aroundthistime/TIL/CS/OS/README.md

     - In some cases (eg. Program which runs by `multi-process`), **multiple `processes` need to interact with each other**s.
 This is done by `IPC (Inter-process Communication)`.
 There could be 2 major ways of enabling communication between processes:
         - **`Message Passing`**: Pass messages between processes via `Kernel` (has overhead)
         - **`Shared Memory`**: Sharing memory between processes (no need to call system call but has several issues - `Producer-Consumer Issue`, `Critical Section`, ..)
+    - The execution context of `process` will be stored inside data structure called `PCB (Process Control Block)`.

 - **`Thread`**
     - Smallest sequence of programmed instructions that can be managed independently by a `OS scheduler`.